RenWal/auto-afl/README.md

 auto-afl was created for my seminar thesis at the [Chair of Systems Security @ RUB](https://www.syssec.ruhr-uni-bochum.de/).

 ## Requirements
 auto-afl was built for AFL version 2.52b.
-You need the binaries `afl-fuzz` and `afl-cmin` from AFL on your $PATH, as well as `screen` and `tmux`.
+You need the binaries `afl-fuzz`, `afl-tmin` and `afl-cmin` from AFL on your $PATH, as well as `screen` and `tmux`.

-Please also put the script from the submodule `afl-ptmin` on your $PATH.
+Please also put the script `afl-ptmin` on your $PATH.
+(This version of `afl-ptmin` is modified from [brandonprry's gist](https://gist.github.com/brandonprry/4305328f069f7a951ccc/3717cb1d04c715b9ae1e1edf1662bae138adda91).)

 ## Quick Start
 To use auto-afl: